Jgilhuly/cursor-demos/legacy-systems/monolithic-js-modularization/README.md

 - Modal dialogs and form handling
 - Responsive design
 - Error handling demonstrations

-## 🔍 What Makes This a Good Demo

-1. **Real-world Scenario**: Reflects actual legacy codebases found in production
-2. **Immediate Visual Impact**: The current state is obviously problematic
-3. **Clear Value Proposition**: The benefits of refactoring are immediately apparent
-4. **Comprehensive Coverage**: Touches on multiple aspects of modern JavaScript development
-5. **Practical Examples**: Each function has a clear purpose and use case
-6. **Scalability Issues**: Demonstrates how the current approach won't scale
-7. **Maintenance Nightmares**: Shows the pain points of maintaining monolithic code

 This demo effectively showcases how Cursor can transform legacy JavaScript codebases into modern, maintainable, and scalable applications.